Reasoning Model Is Superior LLM-Judge, Yet Suffers from Biases: Introduction

 \section{Introduction}

 The emergence of large language models (LLMs) has rendered existing evaluation metrics insufficient, necessitating a new evaluation paradigm.
 Conventional metrics, such as BLEU~\cite{papineni-etal-2002-bleu}, struggle to accommodate the open-ended nature of LLM-generated content.
-Consequently, the LLM-as-a-Judge has emerged as a robust alternative \cite{zheng2023judging}.
+Consequently, LLM-as-a-Judge has emerged as a robust alternative \cite{zheng2023judging}.
 By leveraging advanced LLMs, this approach has achieved superior evaluative precision and stronger alignment with human judgment across a broad spectrum of tasks~\cite{huang2025empirical,wu2025policybasedsentencesimplificationreplacing}.

-Recently, Large Reasoning Models (LRMs), exemplified by DeepSeek-R1 and OpenAI-o1, represent a significant evolution \cite{guo2025deepseek}.
-LRMs encourage the use of more tokens for reasoning, incorporating mechanisms like chain-of-thought and self-reflection \cite{chen2025towards}.
-This enables LRMs to simulate complex cognitive processes, offering enhanced performance in demanding problem-solving tasks \cite{xu2025largereasoningmodelssurvey}.
+Recently, Large Reasoning Models (LRMs), exemplified by DeepSeek-R1 and o1, represent a significant evolution \cite{guo2025deepseek}.
+As shown in Figure \ref{figure:illustration}, LRMs encourage the use of more tokens for reasoning, incorporating mechanisms like chain-of-thought and self-reflection \cite{chen2025towards}.
+This enables LRMs to simulate complex cognitive processes, offering enhanced performance in demanding problem-solving tasks.

 However, recent literature has identified several limitations of LRMs compared with non-reasoning LLMs.
 Some studies suggest that scaling reasoning may compromise controllability, leading to inferior instruction-following and rigidity \cite{li2025thinking,fu2025scaling}.
 Others observe that extended reasoning can be detrimental on simpler tasks, causing performance degradation due to overthinking \cite{su2025between,shojaee2025illusion}.
+The most closely related work was \citet{wang2025assessing}, which focuses primarily on assessing various judging biases in LRMs.
+However, other important dimensions, such as adversarial robustness, are ignored.

 These observations raise a question: \emph{Are LRMs superior LLM-Judges?} To answer this, we conducted the first comprehensive experiments comparing reasoning models with their non-reasoning counterparts, which revealed: